gmastergreatee/YoutubeDL-GUI/README.md

 ![Window](https://raw.githubusercontent.com/gmastergreatee/YoutubeDL-GUI/master/ui.png)

+##### NOTE : Be sure to hit the "Update" button after downloading the app.
+The bundled version of *"youtube-dl.exe"* may be older than the current version.
 Download [here](https://github.com/gmastergreatee/YoutubeDL-GUI/releases)

 ##### NOTE : If "Custom Args" is checked, none of the other filters will work, neither will the links be copied to clipboard nor will sending links to the external app.